elemental/Elemental/doc/source/imports/lapack.rst

 there are several BLAS-like routines which are technically part of LAPACK (e.g., ``csyr``) which were included in the BLAS imports section.

+The prototypes can be found in `include/elemental/imports/lapack.hpp <../../../../include/elemental/imports/lapack.hpp>`_, while the implementations are in `src/imports/lapack.cpp <../../../../src/imports/lapack.cpp>`_.

 Machine information
 -------------------